-We launched our new partnership with WNYC and Gothamist in November 2019, under the name “#PriceCheckNYC.”
+We launched our new partnership with WNYC and Gothamist in November 2019, under the name “#PriceCheckNYC,” with funding from the New York State Health Foundation.

-Our work has been featured on the Gothamist.com home page, and on Brian Lehrer’s show at WNYC.
-Read Caroline Lewis’s story about the project on Gothamist—for instance, ClearHealthCosts found that a cholesterol test at a lab in the Bronx costs $21 cash—but a hospital charged $1,294.
+Our work was featured on the Gothamist.com home page, and on Brian Lehrer’s show at WNYC.
+Read Caroline Lewis’s story about the project on Gothamist — for instance, ClearHealthCosts found that a cholesterol test at a lab in the Bronx costs $21 cash — but a hospital charged $1,294.
 Check our our launch on WNYC with Brian Lehrer.

 Here is the project page for #PriceCheckNYC, at Gothamist, collecting our work.